djohansen112/djohansen112.github.io/_posts/2025-07-20-build-better-value-with-user-stories.md

 Maybe the most important here is Negotiable - Agile is all about creating discussion: people over process, creating spaces for understanding and agreement before we create work.

 {: .highlight }
-"The most efficient and effective method of conveying information to and within a development team is face-to-face conversation. ([agilemanifesto.org](https://agilemanifesto.org/principles.html))"
+"The most efficient and effective method of conveying information to and within a development team is face-to-face conversation." ([agilemanifesto.org](https://agilemanifesto.org/principles.html))

 Cutting down the story and having the conversation early helps to define the best way to solve the problem and create value.